Mac System Preferences/System Settings Not Responding? 8 Fixes

 Finder Preferences file

-4. Find the com.apple.systempreferences.plist file>Right-click and select Move to Trash in the context menu>Empty Trash.
+4. Find com.apple.systempreferences.plist > right-click > Move to Trash > empty Trash.

 Finder System Preferences plist file